tmontes/python-wires/docs/source/support.rst

     * CPython 2.7 on a glibc based Linux system.
     * CPython 3.6 on a glibc based Linux system.
+    * CPython 3.7 on a glibc based Linux system.

     Other interpreters and platforms may become supported in the future.